translate/pootle/docs/developers/customization.rst

 Customizing JavaScript
 ----------------------

-You can place any custom scripts in your custom ``STATICFILES_DIRS`` directory and make them part of the default Pootle bundles by adding a very simple *manifest.json* file under the *js/* directory of your custom ``STATICFILES_DIRS``.
+You can place any custom scripts in your custom :setting:`STATICFILES_DIRS` directory and make them part of the default Pootle bundles by adding a very simple *manifest.json* file under the *js/* directory of your custom :setting:`STATICFILES_DIRS`.

 This file must contain an object of key-values where the keys correspond to the entry points defined by Pootle and the values are arrays of module